appstea/appstea_com/content/blog/iq-train.md

 ◉ Don’t see a number to pick up?
 Use Solver!

-◉ The board is too clattered?
+◉ The board is too cluttered?
 Use Cleaner to clean up the board!

 ◉ Picked up the wrong number and can’t upgrade your train?
 Use Delete to get rid of that last car!